Nadine Smith: Early life and education

+Career

-In 1991, Smith was the first openly lesbian African-American to run for Tampa City Council, earning the most votes in the primary and garnering 42% in the run-off.
+Smith was the first openly lesbian African-American to run for Tampa City Council, earning the most votes in the primary and garnering 42% in the run-off in 1991.

 In 1993, Smith was part of the historic oval office meeting between then-incumbent President of the United States Bill Clinton and LGBT social movements leaders.
 Smith was co-chair of the 1993 March on Washington, coordinating national and international media.
-She also served four terms as co-chair of the Federation of Statewide LGBT Advocacy Organizations.

-Smith attended the U.S. Air Force Academy after graduating High School in Panama City.
-She left after the passage of Don't Ask Don't Tell in 1993.
-She earned a Mass Communication degree from the University of South Florida.

-In 1995, Smith served as campaign manager for Citizens for a Fair Tampa, a successful effort to prevent the repeal of the city’s human rights ordinance, which included sexual orientation.
+Smith served as campaign manager for Citizens for a Fair Tampa in 1995, a successful effort to prevent the repeal of the city's human rights ordinance, which included sexual orientation.

-Smith has been an outspoken advocate for anti-hate crimes and anti-bullying legislation.
-In 2008, Equality Florida's efforts resulted in the passage of a statewide anti-bullying law that has spurred school districts across the state to include sexual orientation and gender identity in their anti-bullying and anti-harassment policies.

-From 2006 - 2009, Smith served on the Board for Fairness for All Families, a grassroots effort to protect LGBT families in the face of a ballot measure that banned recognition of marriage between same sex couples.
+Smith served on the Board for Fairness for All Families from 2006-2009, a grassroots effort to protect LGBT families in the face of a ballot measure that banned recognition of marriage between same sex couples.
 The measure which passed with approx 62% of the vote also banned protection that are "substantial equivalent of marriage".

 In 2007, Smith was arrested at a Largo City Council hearing after handing someone a flier that had the words "Don't Discriminate" printed on it.
-The Council was debating whether or not to fire Susan Stanton, the city manager who had transitioned from male to female.
-The charges were later dropped.
-The Police Chief and the City Council issued official apologies.
+The council was debating whether or not to fire Susan Stanton, the transgender city manager.

-In 2010 Smith brought Florida's anti-gay adoption law that bans any gay person from adopting to the attention of President Obama.
-During a White House event, she presented the President with a picture of two boys the state of Florida is trying to block from being adopted by the gay man who has been their foster father for more than 5 years.

-Smith has served as a spokesperson for Equality Florida denouncing the adoption ban, in particular challenging the state for using huge sums of taxpayer dollars to fund a discredited anti-gay activist as their star witness.
+In 2023, Smith earned $297,381 in compensation from Equality Florida Institute Inc and $52,479 from Equality Florida Action Inc.